8 Rebranding Examples Showing Superb Rebranding Strategy

 The Co-op members also started receiving a 1% reward to donate to a local charity.

-With such a rebranding strategy, Co-op managed to set fundamental for their business with community projects instead of just supporting them.
+With such good rebranding examples and strategy, Co-op managed to set fundamental for their business with community projects instead of just supporting them.

 The idea of tradition was highlighted with a new identity to remind their customers not just of Co-op tradition but of a familiar point in members' lives.